 Neurofeedback is direct training of brain function, by which the brain learns to function more efficiently.
 Neurofeedback is also called EEG biofeedback, because it is based on electrical brain activity, the electroencephalogram, or EEG.
 Neurofeedback is training in self-regulation: it is simply biofeedback applied to the brain directly.
 Self-regulation is a necessary part of good brain function, allowing the brain to function more efficiently and effectively.
-It aims to help individuals improve emotional, behavioural and cognitive functioning by training patients to increase certain brainwaves whilst inhibiting others, to promote optimal brain regulation.
-Unlike medication, neurofeedback has long-term benefits as it actually treats the core functional problem rather than simply masking symptoms.
-Whilst stimulant medications can be effective for up to 12 hours benefit, completing a program of neurofeedback is found to have long term benefits (with current research showing benefits present after 10 years post treatment).
+Neurofeedback aims to help individuals improve emotional, behavioural and cognitive functioning by training patients to increase certain brainwaves whilst inhibiting others, to promote optimal brain regulation.
+Compared to medication, neurofeedback has been shown to create long-term changes in the brain/behaviour when the treatment is stopped, as neurofeebdack is based upon changing the brain directly through neuroplasticity and learning.
+It aims to actually treat the core problem rather than simply masking symptoms.
+Whilst stimulant medications can be effective for up to 12 hours benefit, completing a program of neurofeedback is found to have long term benefits (with current research showing benefits present after 5-10 years post treatment).

 What is Neurotherapy / Neurofeedback?

 Neurofeedback is based on operant conditioning, a type of training that involves rewarding patients to inhibit certain brain wave frequencies and increase other frequencies.
 This is done by placing electrodes on the scalp and then providing instantaneous feedback about the brain’s activity.
 This awareness allows the opportunity to gradually recondition brain activity.
-Changes in brain patterns are associated with positive changes in physical, emotional, and cognitive states.
+Changes in brain patterns can be associated with certain positive changes in physical, emotional, and cognitive states.
 Often the individual is not consciously aware of the mechanisms by which such changes are accomplished, although people routinely acquire a “felt sense” of these positive changes and can then access these states outside the feedback session.
-For the first few sessions of training, individuals will be able to observe the effect of neurofeedback for up to 24-36 hours, and the benefits of neurofeedback will last longer following more training sessions.
+For the first few sessions of training, individuals can often observe the effect of neurofeedback for up to 24-36 hours, and the benefits of neurofeedback will last longer following more training sessions.
 Standard neurofeedback training usually involves 30-40 sessions.
 Consistency is very important for the training in order to yield enduring benefits.

 How does it work?